-To empower America's entrepreneurs to build a thriving and inclusive economy
+To empower America's diverse entrepreneurs to build a thriving and equitable economy

-- In-person and online educational seminars: These events educate small business owners, small business employees and the self-employed on a variety of practical business topics and pertinent policy issues: (a) access to capital, (b) healthcare, (c) retirement/asset building and (d) workforce/employment issues.
-We partner with national, state, regional and local business organizations to co-host these events and invite their members.
+- Our in-person and online educational seminars educate small business owners, small business employees and the self-employed on a variety of practical business topics and pertinent policy issues.
+We partner with national, state, regional and local business organizations to reach as many business owners as possible.

-- Small business outreach: We use an array of channels (social media, email blasts, events, newsletters) to regularly engage our network of small business owners and organizations.
-We also work with our partners to distribute our educational resources to their members.
+- We also use an array of channels to regularly engage our network of small business owners and organizations.
+And we work with our partners to distribute our educational resources to their members.

 2. Policy & advocacy: We develop and support policies that benefit the entire small business ecosystem—ranging from boosting access to responsible capital, ensuring affordable access to quality healthcare and other essential benefits, and promoting fair competition.

 - Spokespeople: We recruit, train and deploy small business owners to share their personal perspectives on issues of importance to themselves and their employees.